Riada completes their billing puzzle with Tempo Timesheets

 Integrating tools with Tempo APIs

 With Tempo APIs, customers can build integrations with tools like SAP, Navision, and others.
-These are open rest APIs that are publicly maintained, both for Tempo’s worklogs and accounts, and they allow you to export into any tool that you want.
+These are open rest APIs that are publicly maintained, both for Timesheet’s worklogs and accounts, and they allow you to export into any tool that you want.

 For Riada, those tools include Insight and Fortnox.
 Insight is used to store Riada’s customer database inside of Jira.
 It includes all the information about customers, which includes hourly rate, invoice data, contract data, and more.
 Insight is an asset management system made by Riada’s sister company Mindville, which was acquired by Atlassian.